pinnaculum/galacteek/README.rst

 For the media player to work on Linux, you will need to install the *gstreamer* (1.x) package and all the gstreamer plugins.

+There is experimental support for reading QR codes containing IPFS addresses, using either pyzbar_ or qreader_ (both are included in the application). pyzbar_ depends on the zbar shared library, so make sure it's installed on your system (on Linux look for a libzbar or libzbar0 package and install it, on MacOS install it with **brew install zbar**).
+It's recommended to use pyzbar as it supports reading multiple QR codes contained in a single image.

 AppImage
 --------